Called:

 Online Voting at Synod Assembly

-You can view and download instructions on signing into VPOLL, the secure online voting platform we are using for the Assembly, here
+You can view and download instructions on signing into VPOLL, the secure online voting platform we are using for the Assembly, here.

-Assembly Materials
+Assembly Materials (2025 Information Coming Soon)

 Synod Assembly materials will be made available this year once again electronically.
 Download reports to your device to print or save or use the free Synod Assembly app.
 We will once again be using the free ELCA Guidebook App for all of our synod assembly materials.